MusicCityTelecom/perfex_modules/README.md

-Multi-Contact Email Module for Perfex CRM
+TechFinity Custom Perfex CRM Modules
-Free & Open Community Contribution – Use at Your Own Risk Overview
+Free Community Modules – Use at Your Own Risk

-The Multi-Contact Email Module extends Perfex CRM by allowing a single contact to be associated with multiple customers.
-This module was developed for environments where a shared contact (for example, an accounting department, management team, or centralized email recipient) needs to receive communication across multiple client records.
+Overview

-This module is provided free of charge to the Perfex CRM community.
+This repository contains a collection of custom Perfex CRM modules developed to extend core system functionality, improve workflow efficiency, and support specialized business requirements.
+These modules are made available free of charge to the Perfex community.

+Each module in this collection is designed to integrate seamlessly with Perfex CRM without requiring manual modifications to core application files whenever possible.
+Individual modules include their own README files describing features, configuration steps, and usage guidelines.

-Important Notice
+Important Disclaimer

-This module is supplied as-is, with no guarantees, no warranty, and no certification of compatibility beyond the versions tested during development.
+All modules in this collection are provided as-is, with no warranty, no guarantee of compatibility, and no assurance of performance across all versions or configurations of Perfex CRM.

-Perfex CRM updates frequently, and architectural changes may affect module behavior in future versions.
-Because of this, the following applies:
+By downloading, installing, or using any module in this repository, you acknowledge and agree to the following:

-This module has not been tested under every version of Perfex CRM.
+These modules have not been tested against every version of Perfex CRM.

+Compatibility may vary depending on your system, customizations, hosting environment, or third-party modules.

-You are solely responsible for evaluating its compatibility with your environment.
+You are solely responsible for evaluating suitability and stability in your own deployment.

-By installing or using this module, you acknowledge that you do so at your own risk.

-The author and contributors assume no liability for data loss, system issues, malfunctions, or business impacts resulting from its use.
+The authors, contributors, and maintainers assume no liability for data loss, system malfunction, downtime, or any business impact resulting from use.

+Updates to Perfex CRM may break functionality at any time; compatibility fixes are not guaranteed.

-If you require commercially supported, guaranteed-compatible modules, please use official Perfex CRM modules or consult a professional developer.
+If you require commercial support, guaranteed compatibility, or long-term maintenance, please consult a professional developer or use officially supported modules.

-Features

-Assign a single contact to multiple customers.

-Maintain clean relationships for cross-organization communication.

-Minimal changes required to existing workflows.

-Designed to integrate without modifying core Perfex CRM files manually.
+Included Modules

+This repository may include (but is not limited to):

+Multi-Contact Email Enhancements

+Customer & Contact Relationship Extensions

+Custom Reporting & Analytics Add-ons

+UI/UX Improvements

+Communication Integrations

+Workflow Automation Modules

+Administrative Tools and Utilities

+Each module folder includes its own feature description and usage documentation.

-Installation Instructions
+Installation (General)

+For all modules in this collection:

-Upload the module folder into: modules/multi_contact_email/
+Upload the module folder into: modules/<module_name>/

-Ensure correct naming and directory structure.
+Verify the folder name matches the module’s internal name.

+Log in to Perfex CRM and navigate to:
-Navigate to Setup → Modules inside Perfex CRM.
+Setup → Modules

-Locate Multi-Contact Email Module and click Activate.
+Locate the module and click Activate.

-Clear cache if needed and test the module in a non-production environment before deploying live.
+Clear cache if necessary and test thoroughly in a non-production environment before deploying live.

+Refer to each module’s individual README for any additional installation or configuration steps.

 Compatibility

-Designed for modern Perfex CRM versions.
+Designed for modern versions of Perfex CRM (3.x+).

-May require adjustments for older or significantly customized installations.
+Older versions or heavily customized systems may require adjustments.

-Future Perfex updates may change how contacts and customers are linked.
+Future updates to Perfex CRM may affect module functionality.

 Support & Contributions

-This is a free, community-driven module.
+This module collection is offered as a free community resource.
-Support, updates, and feature expansions are not guaranteed.
+Support, updates, and feature development are provided on a best-effort basis and are not guaranteed.

-If you wish to contribute improvements or report issues, please do so constructively by providing clear steps, version details, and any logs/errors.

-License

-Released for free public use under an as-is, no-warranty license.
+Users may contribute by:

+Submitting improvements

+Reporting bugs

+Providing compatibility notes

+Suggesting new enhancements

+Constructive, detailed reports help improve the module ecosystem.

+Licensing

+All modules in this repository are released as-is under a no-warranty license.
-You may modify it for your own environment.
-Redistribution should include this README and disclaimer.
+You may modify modules for personal or internal use.
+Redistribution should include this master README along with individual module disclaimers.